groboclown/petronia/docs/events.md

 Events, being the heart of Petronia, require specific details about how they work.

 Events are defined within the extension definition of an API.
 The schema is fully defined in the [extension-schema.yaml](extension-schema.yaml), and described below.
 The extension tool [`gen_marshal`](../projects/extension-tools/petronia_extension_tools/gen_marshal/__init__.py) can generate the code to contain event data and encode/decode it.
+The generation of the output files will need to be done per project that needs it (it is not done in a shared place).
+The script [`bin/generate-events.sh`](../bin/generate-events.sh) makes running it easier.

 ## Guidelines